Introduction – The Greek Connection

 By 46 BC, Caesar had to return to Rome, and he was openly accompanied by Cleopatra and her entourage – who were allowed to live within the Horti Caesaris (‘Gardens of Caesar’), the estate of Julius Caesar.
 During this time, Cleopatra was officially designated as socius et amicus populi Romani – ‘friend and ally of Rome’, thereby granting her the status of a client ruler.
 Cleopatra supposedly reciprocated by endowing lavish gifts and meeting Roman dignitaries (including Cicero) from across the Tiber.

 Unfortunately, for the couple, not all were impressed by the ostentatious show of political and regal power.
-Furthermore, Julius Caesar was still married to Calpurnia, and Roman laws prohibited bigamy from the legal standpoint.
+Furthermore, Julius Caesar was still married to Calpurnia, and Roman laws prohibited bigamy from a legal standpoint.
 As the clearly unsympathetic Cicero said in circa 45 BC –

 I detest the Queen.
 For all the presents she promised were things of a learned kind, and consistent with my character, such as I could proclaim on the housetops…and the insolence of the Queen herself when she was living in Caesar’s trans-Tiberine villa, the recollection of it is painful to me.